-- 1. Primary key - 2.
-First unique key alphanumerically that does not contain a timestamp or non-materialized computed column - 3.
-If none of the preceding key types exist (even though there might be other types of keys defined on the table) Oracle GoldenGate constructs a pseudo key of all columns that the database allows to be used in a unique key, excluding those that are not supported by Oracle GoldenGate in a key or those that are excluded from the Oracle GoldenGate configuration.
+4. If none of the preceding key types exist (even though there might be other types of keys defined on the table) GoldenGate constructs a pseudo key of all columns that the database allows to be used in a unique key, excluding computed columns, function-based columns, and any columns that are explicitly excluded from the GoldenGate configuration.